MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 [React Native](https://reactnative.dev/) is a development platform from Meta which allows developers to build fully native cross-platform apps using JavaScript, TypeScript, and React.
 [React Native for Windows](https://aka.ms/reactnative) brings React Native support to the Windows 10 and Windows 11 SDKs, enabling developers to use JavaScript to build native Windows apps for all devices supported by Windows 10 and Windows 11.
 This includes PCs, tablets, 2-in-1s, Xbox, Mixed reality devices, etc.

 #### Universal Windows Platform (UWP)
-An application development platform and application model that uses Windows Runtime (WinRT) APIs to deliver MSIX-packaged apps.
-UWP apps run in a sandboxed environment and they inherit the security of the UWP platform.
+An application development platform and application model that uses Windows Runtime (WinRT) APIs to deliver packaged apps.
+UWP apps run in a sandboxed environment, and they inherit the security of the UWP platform.
 [Learn more about UWP](/windows/uwp/).

 #### Unmanaged app
 Apps that aren't managed by the .NET runtime.
 If you're handling your own memory management, you're building an unmanaged app.